How planning in Queensland and Brisbane fits together

 - neighbourhood plans, which form part of City Plan.

 Instruments and plans that guide planning and development

-Neighbourhood planning - my house/my neighbourhood (Brisbane City Council)
+Neighbourhood planning (Brisbane City Council)

 Neighbourhood plans are created by Council together with local residents and businesses to guide local development in Brisbane.